kanryu/quickviewer/docs/index.md

 ## Screen operations

-You can do screen operations with the main menu, tool bar, mouse button, wheel, keyboard and so on.
+You can do screen operations with the main menu, tool bar, mouse button, wheel, keyboard, touch on the screen and so on.

 | Operation   | Device   | Input   | Remarks |
 |:------------|:---------|:--------|:--------|